grommet/grommet-theme-hpe/README.md

 ## NEXT-stable

-grommet-theme-hpe is also available on a NEXT-stable branch build with the content of NExt branch.
+grommet-theme-hpe is also available on a NEXT-stable branch build with the content of NEXT branch.
 From your package.json point to NEXT-stable.

 ```